 In the USA, American Music Festivals presents the Lincolnwood Chamber Orchestra and Orchestra of the Hawaiian Islands.
 AMF’s former Artistic Advisors are bass-baritone William Warfield and composer/conductor Lukas Foss.
 Through promoting the humanities, AMF helps brings communities together.

 Chicago Chopin Society [email protected] Contact Info: 773-262-9699

 American Music Festivals [email protected]

-The Copernicus Foundation is proud to provide underwriting through the use of the Copernicus Center facilities for this event.
+- The Copernicus Foundation – underwriting for the use of the Copernicus Center facilities.

 Christmas Spectacular is part of the 2017-18 International Cultural Exchange Festival in Chicago presented by the Chicago Chopin Society and American Music Festivals.